GoogleCloudPlatform/fda-mystudies/Terraform/README.md

     you.

 1. Follow [Kubernetes README.md](../kubernetes/README.md) to deploy the Kubernetes resources in the GKE cluster.
+Note that the `rename.sh` script didn't copy or handle the Kubernetes deployment artifacts.

 1. Run [copy_client_info_to_sql.sh](./copy_client_info_to_sql.sh) script to
     copy client into from secrets into CloudSQL.